Rails Migrations in a nutshell

 $ rails g model Post title:string content:text

-Both commands would generate the same file with a title consisting of timestamped and class name following by the ruby extension.
+Both commands would generate the same file with a title consisting of a timestamp and class name followed by the ruby extension.
 20200715064057_create_posts.rb

 class CreatePosts < ActiveRecord::Migration[5.1]